US conducts 10th deadly boat strike as bombing campaign quickens

 Legal questions mount

-While this year the Trump administration has started labelling Latin American cartels as “foreign terrorist organisations”, the label has traditionally been used to describe armed groups that seek to use violence for political or ideological aims.
+While this year the Trump administration has started designating Latin American cartels as “foreign terrorist organisations”, the label has traditionally been used to describe armed groups that seek to use violence for political or ideological aims.

 Legal experts also maintain that a terrorism label alone does not justify the use of military force.